WordPress/gutenberg/packages/components/src/spinner/README.md

 The spinner component should:

 - Signal to users that the processing of their request is underway and will soon complete.
-- Not appear when pages or data are loading.

 ## Usage